-Housing, as previously mentioned, is one infrastructure area with significant room for improvement in Orange County.
+Housing is one infrastructure area with significant room for improvement in Orange County.
 The county's high cost of living has already led to population declines.
 If left unchecked, this could have dramatic impacts on the region's labor force as young professionals and young families may be unable to find affordable housing options.